- Bollinger Bands® can help you assess the relative strength of an investment over the short term.

 Buy and sell signals

 In addition to these "high" and "low" relative assessments, there are a number of trading signals that are generated by how the price of the stock or security interacts with the bands.
-For example, when the stock breaks through the upper band (a resistance level), it generates a buy signal.
-When it breaks below the lower band (a support level), it’s a sell signal.
+For example, when the stock breaks through the upper band (a resistance level), some traders believe this generates a buy signal.
+When it breaks below the lower band (a support level), some traders believe this is a sell signal.
+According to Bollinger, a close either above the band or below the band is not necessarily a reversal signal, but rather a continuation pattern.

-A Bollinger Band "squeeze" occurs when volatility reaches a relative low.
+A Bollinger Band "squeeze" occurs when volatility reaches a relative low in the context of recent price action.
 This squeeze can frequently be followed by a period of increased volatility, and may result in a significant move by the stock to the upside or the downside.
-In the S&P chart above, the Bollinger Bands narrowed, or squeezed in late 2017, and there was a large price increase in early January 2018, followed by the steep decline in late January/early February.
-Currently, the bands are not in a squeeze pattern, suggesting there may not be a significant move to the upside or downside over the short term.
+In the S&P chart above, the Bollinger Bands narrowed, or squeezed, in late 2018, and there was an increase in volatility in November and December.

 Advanced use of Bollinger Bands